WT443/TCNJ_Projects/MovieFinder/readme.txt

 To run:

-If Apache Ant in installed (preferred):
+If Apache Ant is installed (preferred):
 - open terminal in directory current project is on
 - Type "ant run" in terminal
 - "ant clean", "ant compile", & "ant authors" are other options